 - Contributions during the relationship (i.e. earnings of the parties during the relationship, contributions of each party to mortgage repayments and living expenses); and

-- Contributions post separation (i.e. what each party has paid for since the date of separation e.g. mortgage repayments, credit card repayments, school fees).
+- Contributions made post-separation (i.e. what each party has paid for since the date of separation, mortgage repayments, credit card repayments and school fees).

 Step 4 – Should there be any adjustments for future needs?

 The next step is to assess the “future needs” of each party.
-Future needs include age, health, income earning capacity and care of a child / children.
-If any of these apply, the party which it applies to will more than likely receive a percentage adjustment for each future need.
-If the age, health, income earning capacity and care of a child / children is the same for each party, then adjustments for future needs may not be appropriate.
+Future needs include age, health, income earning capacity and care of a child/children.
+If the age, health, income earning capacity and care of a child/children is the same for each party, then adjustments for future needs may not be appropriate.